isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 The Safe Sport Commission has developed a set of Classification Guidelines for determining the severity of non-accidental violence.

 ![](/images/CG%20Grid.png)
-<span style = "font-size: 16px"> **Decision-making framework in the Safe Sport Programme Handbook*</span>

-Severity is measured based on the degree of culpability relating to abusive behaviour and degree of harm caused to the Affected Party.
+Severity is measured based on the degree of culpability relating to abusive behaviour and degree of harm caused to the affected party.

 ##### **Documentation**